-Ongoing research in our department encompasses a multitude of disciplines including the cuneiform tablets of ancient Iraq, Islamic history and law, the archaeology of Southwest Asia, medieval Judeo-Arabic, biblical studies, religion in late antiquity, comparative linguistics, modern Egyptian history, medieval Arabic literature, and modern literature and film.
+Ongoing research in our department encompasses a multitude of disciplines including the history, culture and anthropology of modern Iran; the history and literature of modern Egypt and the Arab World; ancient Egypt and ancient Iraq; Islamic history and law; the archaeology of Southwest Asia; medieval Judeo-Arabic; Judaism; biblical studies; religion in late antiquity; comparative linguistics; medieval Arabic literature; and modern literature and film.

 University of California Press, 2022